High-tech component for lithium-ion batteries

 Cooperation partners

-PCC SE: Climate-neutral production of silicon metal in Iceland Fraunhofer Institute for Solar Energy Systems ISE, Freiburg: Development of a silicon-carbon composite material for lithium-ion batteries; scaling up to industrial-scale production
+Fraunhofer Institute for Solar Energy Systems ISE, Freiburg, Germany: Development of a silicon-carbon composite material for lithium-ion batteries with scale-up to industrial mass production.

 Innovation